youyifong/tsp/README.md

 To add mask2 in green and highlight tp (based on comparing with mask1) in yellow, on top of images
 > python -m tsp colortp

-To make outlines
+To make outlines from masks
-> python -m tsp maskfile2outline --maskfile
+> python -m tsp mask2outline --f '*.png'